daenuprobst/molsetrep/README.md

 ### Protein-ligand binding affinity prediction

-For this example, make sure you have downloaded the PDBbind database (or any other data set you may want to use) and prepare it using the script [scripts/preprocess_pdbbind.py](scripts/preprocess_pdbbind.py).
+For this example, make sure you have downloaded the PDBbind database (or any other data set you may want to use) and prepared it using the script [scripts/preprocess_pdbbind.py](scripts/preprocess_pdbbind.py).

 An example of molecular set representation learning for protein-ligand binding affinity prediction using dual sets can be found in the notebook [example/property_prediction.ipynb](example/preprocess_pdbbind.ipynb).